 As its name indicates, all the parameters that we neglected in ideal model are now considered.
 So when diode is forward biased, a voltage source of 0.7v and a small dynamic resistance connected in series is considered with external biased voltages.
 While in reverse bias condition it is again an open switch but with a large reverse resistance connected in parallel with a switch.
 This resistance provides path to the leakage current that is present always.
 This is the most accurate approximation of the diode as it considers all parameters of it during analysis.

-The trademark bend for the total diode model is appeared in Figure (c).
-Since the boundary potential and the forward powerful obstruction are incorporated, the diode is expected to have a voltage across it when forward-one-sided.
-This voltage (VF) comprises of the boundary expected voltage in addition to the little voltage drop across the dynamic opposition, as demonstrated by the segment of the bend to one side of the inception.
-The bend inclines on the grounds that the voltage drop because of dynamic obstruction increments as the current increments.
-For the total model of a silicon diode, the accompanying equations apply:
+The graph for the complete diode model is appeared in Figure (c).
+Since the barrier potential and the forward dynamic resistance are included, the diode is expected to have a voltage across it when it is forward biased.
+This voltage (VF) comprises of barrier potential plus the small voltage drop across the dynamic resistance.
+The curve slops as the voltage drop across the dynamic resistance increases because of increase of current.
+For the complete model of a silicon diode, the equations we can apply are:

 which diode model is better for a circuit?
 Ideal, practical or complete?

 If we are generally solving a numerical problem then it is preferable to use an ideal diode model where the voltages dropped across a diode are not of significance importance.
-For example while designing an inverter or a switch.
+For example when you are designing an inverter or a switch, it is better just to consider the 0 voltage drops when it is ON and Vbias voltages when it is OFF.
 While working in your college laboratory it is better to use a practical model of diode.
 Where you will consider 0.7V voltage drop across a diode.
 Complete diode model is used when you are analyzing a simple circuit or when a circuit is not much complex.
-Since it would be easier to consider the effect of dynamic resistance and reverse resistance as well.
+Since it would be easier to consider the effect of dynamic resistance and reverse resistance for better understanding.

 Also read here: